microlinkhq/www/src/pages/docs/sdk/parameters/set-data.md

 <Microlink url='https://instagram.com/p/Bt6EMQhHHIr/' setData={{title: 'SENTRY ACTIVATED' }}/>

-When an `object` is passed to `setData`, the custom data provided will merged with the original data.
+When an `object` is passed to `setData`, the custom data provided will be merged with the original data.

 If you need a more granular control, you can pass a `function`.